 Editor’s note: This is a guest post by Brad Miner.
 Mr. Miner is the author of The Compleat Gentleman.
-For a chance to win his book, see the details below.

 What was once called sprezzatura, a wonderful word coined by the sixteenth-century writer Baldassare Castiglione, is a kind of graceful restraint that is an elemental characteristic of true civility.
 It helped define Western ideas about the gentleman, and it helped strangers to manage the slow transition to friendship.

 Castiglione was an advisor to Popes Leo X and Clement VII, and to the Holy Roman Emperor Charles V. Castiglione’s The Book of the Courtier appeared in 1528, but it has surprising freshness today.
 It was considered revolutionary in its time, and yet Castiglione’s take on manliness owed much to Aristotle and Cicero.
 The ideal courtier was to have Aristotelian arete, which is to say excellence.
 An aristos (whence our word aristocrat) was educated in the best ideas and tempered by training to possess the best impulses, martial and artistic.
 He was, in Jacob Burckhardt’s phrase, engaged in “self-fashioning.”
 For Aristotle — and for men of the Renaissance such as Castiglione and Shakespeare — the standard for self-fashioning was the “golden mean,” the center between extremes.
 As Peter Burke explains: “Courage is defined as the mean between rashness and cowardice, liberality as the mean between extravagance and parsimony, and so on.”
 From Cicero, Castiglione took the Stoic concept of neglentia diligens (studied negligence), an obvious precursor to sprezzatura.
 And like many writers of his period, Castiglione respected Ovid’s famous observation, “Ars est celare artem.”